eclipse-edc/Connector/docs/developer/decision-records/2023-12-19-token-handling-refactor/README.md

 ### Step 3: Remove `TokenDecorator` and `CredentialsRequestAdditionalParametersProvider`

-Currently, multiple extension points are used to determine the contents of a token, including `TokenDecorator`, `CredentialsRequestAdditionalParametersProvider`, and `JwtDecorator`.
-The refactoring will converge on `JwtDecorator` as a single extension point.
+Currently, multiple extension points are used to determine the contents of a token, including `TokenDecorator`, `CredentialsRequestAdditionalParametersProvider`, and `TokenDecorator`.
+The refactoring will converge on `TokenDecorator` as a single extension point.

 `CredentialsRequestAdditionalParametersProvider` will be removed.